adammurdoch/dependency-graph-as-task-inputs/README.md

 # Dependency graph results as task inputs

-This repository contains a Gradle build that demonstrates tasks that use dependency resolution results as inputs in a configuration cache compatible way.
+This repository contains a Gradle build that demonstrates how to write tasks that use dependency resolution results as inputs using new APIs that are configuration cache compatible.

 There are two different kinds of results that can be used by tasks:

-- The dependency graph, represented via `ResolvedComponentResult`, which provides access to the components and dependencies in the graph.
+- The dependency graph, represented via `ResolvedComponentResult`, which provides access to the components and dependencies between them arranged in a graph.
-- Artifact metadata, represented via `ResolvedArtifactResult`, which provides access to some details about an artifact in the result.
+- Artifact metadata, represented via `ResolvedArtifactResult`, which provides access to an artifact in the result and some details about it.

-The `plugins/` directory contains a plugin implementation that registers two tasks, one that generates a report on the dependency graph of the project's runtime classpath, and one that generates a report on the artifacts in the runtime classpath.
+The `plugins/` directory contains a plugin implementation that provides two tasks:

+- `artifact-report` that generates a report on the artifacts in the project's runtime classpath.
+- `graph-report` that generates a report on the dependency graph of the runtime classpath.

 The artifact report task (`ReportArtifactMetadataTask`) declares both the artifact metadata and the artifact files as inputs, but a task might instead use only the artifact metadata.
 The plugin uses the [ArtifactCollection.getResolvedArtifacts()](https://docs.gradle.org/nightly/javadoc/org/gradle/api/artifacts/ArtifactCollection.html#getResolvedArtifacts--) method to get a lazy `Provider` of the runtime classpath artifact meta-data to connect to the report task.